IAUBIDBY/IAU-Case-Study---Php-Junior-Developer/README.md

 ## The Case Study

-** Your task is to create a basic product listing page (I know ıts hard,  I'm sorry :) ) The requirements are below.
+** Your task is to create a basic product listing page (I know its hard,  I'm sorry :) ) The requirements are below.
 Our recommendation is to read through the wholelist before you consider the architecture you wish to employ.*

 - User Login Page (not need any register or validation or security system. you can this too basic)
 - Withdraw currency information.